Sikivu Hutchinson, PhD

 Alongside fellow activists Seth Andrews and Aron Ra, he traveled to Australia in March 2015 as a member of the Unholy Trinity Tour.
 In April 2015 he was an invited speaker at the Merseyside Skeptics Society QEDCon in the United Kingdom.
 Beginning in the summer of 2017, Dillahunty joined a speaking tour sponsored by the Pangburn Philosophy Foundation where he shared the stage with fellow atheists Sam Harris and Richard Dawkins.

 Author, Host of The Thinking Atheist Podcast

-Seth Andrews is coming back to FREEFLO again in 2017!
-He is a video producer and former Christian broadcaster who now hosts thethinkingatheist.com, one of the most popular online atheist communities in the world, a site which encourages all to reject faith, pursue reason, explore doubt, and to "start thinking."
+Seth Andrews, a video producer and former Christian broadcaster, now hosts www.thethinkingatheist.com, one of the most popular online atheist communities in the world.
+The Thinking Atheist is not a person.
+It is an icon encouraging all to reject faith and pursue reason and evidence.